Chapter 1 : A Wasps Attention

 There wasn’t a week that went passed where Jason wasn’t mentioned at least half a dozen times in the Daily Prophet, mentioning his achievements both on and off the pitch.

 “Do you think that I’ll be sitting with them when there’s an attractive woman at the bar?”
 Jason said with a smirk, Roxanne looked behind her to see if there was someone else standing next to her that he meant.
-She saw that she was the only woman standing at the bar in that moment.
+She saw that she was the only woman standing at the bar at that moment.
 She turned to look back at Jason and gave a small frown at him.

 “I thought you would have brought along one of those leggy blondes that you’re always photographed with in the paper.
 You know those ones with low self respect and little to no dignity.
 The one’s that you ditch after a few days like they’re yesterday’s fashion.”
 Roxanne said smiling at him sweetly.